 By Barbara Benton, CAE, OSCPA vice president, government relations

-- The Ohio Society of CPAs summarized benefits of student membership and encouraged all students to join and take advantage of discounts, scholarship offers and networking opportunities.
+The Ohio Society of CPAs was represented live and summarized benefits of OSCPA student membership, encouraging all students to join and take advantage of discounts, scholarship offers and networking opportunities.

 Actions of the Accountancy Board of Ohio – the State of Ohio government entity charged with licensing, regulating, and when necessary, disciplining CPAs, can significantly affect the practice of all CPAs.
 OSCPA represents the profession at every ABO meeting, and advocates for best-practice rulemaking.